Adaptive Conformal Prediction for Quantum Machine Learning: Background

 \subsection{Conformal Prediction}

-There are two main variants of conformal prediction: full (or transductive) and split (or inductive).
+There are two main variants of conformal prediction: full and split.
 Full conformal prediction is the original variant and is the most data-efficient \citep{vovk2005algorithmic, shafer2008tutorial,caprio-conformal-isipta}.
 Here we focus on split conformal prediction for its computational efficiency, and we will frequently refer to split conformal prediction as simply conformal prediction.